-Antipsychotics - The evidence on the safety of antipsychotic use in pregnancy is very limited but, as a group, they do not appear to be associated with adverse outcomes.
+Antipsychotics - While the evidence on the safety of antipsychotic use in pregnancy is limited, evidence from the general population supports their use to treat psychosis.
 However, clozapine is known to cross the placenta and the evidence on its safety in breastfeeding women is limited.

-Do not initiate use of clozapine in pregnant women.
+If considering use of clozapine in pregnant women, seek specialist psychiatric consultation.